awsdocs/amazon-lumberyard-user-guide/doc_source/android-intro.md

 **For PC**
 + `dev/Bin64vc141` – Binaries generated with Visual Studio 2017
++ `dev/Bin64vc142` – Binaries generated with Visual Studio 2019

 **For Mac**
 + `dev/BinMac64`

-If you use binaries generated with Visual Studio 2017, continue to use the mentioned executable from that directory, such as `Bin64vc141/AssetProcessor.exe`\.
+If you use binaries generated with Visual Studio, continue to use the mentioned executable from that directory, such as `Bin64vc141/AssetProcessor.exe`\.